rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/debian.md

 **This is not ready, yet!** In the meanwhile, **you are advised to use the [installation via binary files](#installation-via-binary-files)**.

-For the current version v0.2.2, we unfortunately do not yet provide .deb packages.
+For the current version v0.2.2, we unfortunately do not provide .deb packages.
 As of the next Rosenpass release, you will be able to download a .deb package and install Rosenpass via your package manager.

 For the technically inclined user, the work preparing for this has already been done with a [Nix package](https://github.com/rosenpass/rosenpass/blob/main/pkgs/package-deb.nix) and a [CI workflow](https://github.com/rosenpass/rosenpass/blob/main/pkgs/package-deb.nix).

+<span class="spacer"></span>

+<small>Version notice: This guide was last tested on March 10, 2025, under Debian 12.9 Bookworm.</small>

 {{% /blocks/section %}}